n778509775/JDLBER/README.md

    pip3 install package_name --user<br />
 2. The dataset is organized in the data folder:<br />
    "1.csv", "2.csv", "3.csv" are representing three batches of the MALDI MS data, and "sample-num-1", "sample-num-2", "sample-num-3" store the number of samples corresponding to    each subject in the corresponding file.<br />
-   "", "", "", "", are coming from public CyTOF data.
+   "Person1Day1_baseline.csv", "Person1Day2_baseline.csv", "Person2Day1_baseline.csv", "Person2Day2_baseline.csv" are coming from public CyTOF data.
+"Day 1" and "Day 2" herald      different batches.<br />
+3. Fortunately, although our original collected sample data are not public, the preprocessed version is shared in the data folder.
+This version has conducted feature matching,      that is, the number of features of the same data type is equal.<br />
+   If the number of features you are processing is not equal, please carry out peak alignment and run the script below:<br />
-1. To carry out peak alignment, run the script below: python alignment.py --data_path your_data_path --target target_file --source source_file
+ 	python alignment.py --data_path your_data_path --target target_file --source source_file<br />
 2. To conduct 10 fold cross validation at both levels: python crossValidation.py --data_folder your_data_path --train_file data_file
 3. View diagnosis results before batch effect calibration: